 Social Security Cases

 In cases where the district court has not set a briefing schedule, the following schedule shall apply.
-Within sixty (60) days after the filing of the certified administrative record, the plaintiff shall file a memorandum in support of a motion for summary judgment (no motion required, see Local Rule 16.4(a)).
-Within sixty (60) days thereafter, the government shall file its response and/or motion for summary judgment and memorandum in support.
+Within sixty (60) days after the filing of the answer to the complaint and the administrative record, the plaintiff shall file a motion for summary judgment and memorandum in support.
+Within forty-five (45) days thereafter, the Commissioner shall file his motion for summary judgment and memorandum in support and in response to the plaintiff’s motion.
 The plaintiff’s reply brief is due fourteen (14) days thereafter.
-Absent leave of Court, all memoranda of law must comply with the 15-page limitation set forth in Local Rule 7.1.

 B. The Commissioner’s Memorandum

 The Commissioner shall specifically respond to the plaintiff’s assertions and arguments.
 Arguing generally that the ALJ’s decision is supported by substantial evidence is not sufficient.
 The Commissioner’s brief may supplement the plaintiff’s facts where needed, but it should not repeat facts included in the plaintiff’s brief if they are not in dispute.
 Be sure and cite to specific record evidence in support of each argument.